pavlyhalim/GSAS/README.md

 ## Contact

-For questions or feedback, open an issue on GitHub or contact the repository owner.
+For questions or feedback, open an issue on GitHub

 ---